Falconets secure crucial win over Korea Republic in FIFA U20 Women's World Cup

 - The West Africans gave their all during the fixture, with the only goal of the game coming in the 86th minute

-- It was Fluorish Sabatine, who lobbed the ball into the far corner from a tight angle to give Nigeria all three points
+- It was Fluorish Sabastine who lobbed the ball into the far corner from a tight angle to give Nigeria all three points

 Nigeria's Falconets have started their campaign at the FIFA U20 Women's World Cup on a spectacular note after defeating their counterparts from the Korea Republic.